title-image

 image

-by locking the layer transparency and flood filling
+the layer transparency on the layer palette, then flood filling the shape.

 image